PriyantNikhare/JavaMastery/README.md

 *Replace "Project_2_Number_Guessing_Game" and descriptions with details about your specific projects.*

+### Project 3: Brick Breaker Game

+The Brick Breaker Game is a classic arcade-style game where players use a paddle to bounce a ball and break bricks.
+The game features multiple levels with increasing difficulty, various power-ups, and a scoring system to track player progress.
+It is developed using Java and the Swing framework for its graphical interface.

+### Technologies Used
+- **Java**: The primary programming language for game logic and functionality.
+- **Swing**: Java’s built-in library for creating the graphical user interface.

+The project includes:
+- **Main.java**: Entry point for the game.
+- **GamePanel.java**: Manages the game display and interactions.
+- **Paddle.java**: Handles the paddle's movement and behavior.
+- **Ball.java**: Manages ball movement and collision detection.
+- **Brick.java**: Represents the bricks and their interactions with the ball.

+The game can be run on any system with Java Development Kit (JDK) 8 or higher.

+*Replace "Project_3_Brick_Breaker_Game" and descriptions with details about your specific projects.*

 ## Getting Started

 To get started with any of the projects in this repository: